tom-doerr/llm_evolution_flat/spec.md

-as a task i want to optimize this hidden goal for testing: reward increases for every a for the first 23 characters and decreases for every character after 23 characters. limit token output to 40 for the dspy lm don't do reward shaping this is supposed to be hard, I don't expect good results
+as a task i want to optimize this hidden goal for testing: reward increases for every a for the first 23 characters and decreases for every character after 23 characters. limit token output to 40 for the dspy lm don't do reward shaping this is supposed to be hard, I don't expect good results don't reveal the goal to the optimization process

 keep notes in notes.md about what you learned, what current issues are and plans